-As soon we get above the treeline we see the Shwezigon pagoda in the distance.....The Shwezigon Pagoda is one of the oldest and most impressive monuments of Bagan.
+As soon as we get above the treeline we see the Shwezigon pagoda in the distance (photo above).

 The many temples and pagodas on the plains of Bagan

-The city served as the capital of the Kingdom of Pagan: the first kingdom to unify the regions that would later become Myanmar as we now know it.
-In the mid 9th century, it was the central power base of Burmese Buddhism under King Anawratha.
-Between the 11th and 13th centuries, especially, the kingdom flourished, and over 10,000 Buddhist temples, pagodas, and monasteries were built.
-“It is estimated that as many as 13,000 temples and stupas once stood on this 42 square kilometer area.
+Much later, in the 11th century, under the reign of King Anawathra, Bagan started its haydays.
+This was also the first kingdom to unify the regions that would later become Myanmar as we now know it.
+And in the period from the 11th to the 13th century the kingdom flourished, and over 10,000 Buddhist temples, pagodas, and monasteries were built here.
+It is estimated that as many as 13,000 temples and pagodas once stood on this 42 square kilometer area.

 If you look closely at the photo above, you can see some people sitting on top of the pagoda, waiting eagerly for the spectacle of sunrise to start.
 It is very popular to climb the pagodas to get a good spot to view the sunset and sunrise.
 All these people climbing the pagodas and temples is unfortunately damaging them, and they are being closed to the public one by one to prevent people climbing on them.